shivamj-0303/react-native-template/README.md

 - For Android icon updates, use [EasyAppIcon](https://easyappicon.com) or similar websites that create a folder with all sizes of the icon, then update the folders in `android/app/src/main/res` accordingly.

+# Setup Deployment for Android App on Production

+## Prerequisites

+- Setup the app on Google Play Console and complete all the requirements.
+- Generate an upload key and keystore using this [guide](https://developer.android.com/studio/publish/app-signing).
+- Ensure **at least one version** of the application is **uploaded** on Google Play Console in the Production track.

+- Generate a Google Service Account Key and add the Google Service account to Google Play Console using the following steps:
+  1. Enable the [Google Play Developer API](https://console.developers.google.com/apis/api/androidpublisher.googleapis.com/?hl=en) by selecting an existing Google Cloud Project that fits your requirement and clicking **ENABLE**.
+    - If you don't have an existing project or prefer to have a dedicated one for deployment, create a new one and follow the instructions.
+  2. Open [Service Accounts on Google Cloud](https://console.cloud.google.com/iam-admin/serviceaccounts?hl=en) and select the project you'd like to use.
+    - Click the **CREATE SERVICE ACCOUNT** button at the top of the **Google Cloud Platform Console** page.
+    - Verify that you are on the correct Google Cloud Platform Project by checking the **Google Cloud Project ID** from earlier, visible in the light gray text in the second input, preceding .iam.gserviceaccount.com.
+Alternatively, you can verify the project name in the navigation bar.
+If not, open the project picker in the top navigation bar, and select the correct one.
+    - Provide a Service account name (e.g., `android-supply`).
+    - Copy the generated email address noted below the Service account ID field for later use.
+    - Click **DONE** (do not click **CREATE AND CONTINUE** as the optional steps such as granting access are not needed).
+    - Click on the **Actions** vertical three-dot icon of the service account you just created.
+    - Select **Manage keys** from the menu.
+    - Click **ADD KEY → Create New Key**.
+    - Ensure **JSON** is selected as the Key type, and click **CREATE**.
+    - Save the file on your computer when prompted and remember its location.
+  3. Open the [Google Play Console](https://play.google.com/console/?hl=en) and select **Users and Permissions**.
+    - Click **Invite new users**.
+    - Paste the email address you saved earlier into the email address field.
+    - Click on **Account Permissions**.
+    - Choose the permissions you'd like this account to have.
+We recommend **Admin (all permissions)**, but you may want to manually select all checkboxes and leave out some of the **Releases** permissions, such as **Release to production, exclude devices, and use Play App Signing**.
+    - Click on **Invite User**.

+## Setting Up Github Workflow

+1. Go to your GitHub repo **Settings**, then **Secrets and Variables** -> **Actions**.
+2. Click on `New Repository Secret` and add the following secrets:
+   - **GPLAY_SERVICE_ACCOUNT_KEY_JSON**:
+     - GitHub secrets only accept string values.
+For certain credentials (e.g., .jks or .json files), convert the file to a base64-encoded string before adding it to GitHub secrets.
+Use this command to convert and copy the resulting string:
+       ```sh
+       base64 -i your_google_service_account_key.json | pbcopy
+       ```
+       Paste the copied string into the value of the repository secret on GitHub.
+   - **KEYSTORE_FILE**: The base64-encoded .jks or .keystore file used to sign your Android builds generated earlier.
+Convert the keystore file into a base64-encoded string with:
+     ```sh
+     base64 -i your_keystore_file.jks | pbcopy
+     ```
+     Paste the copied string into the value of this secret.
+   - **KEYSTORE_PASSWORD**: The password associated with the keystore file.
+   - **KEY_ALIAS**: The key store alias.
+   - **KEY_PASSWORD**: The private key password.

 # Setup iOS App

 ## Prerequisite